Murders of Martin and John Lydon: Aftermath

 A leading witness for the prosecution of the murders, Constable Kavanagh, was shot dead outside Letterfrack barracks on 15 February 1882.
-Walsh's brother, Michael, was tried, found guilty and sentenced to death but had it commuted to penal servitude for life.
+Walsh's brother, Michael, was tried, found guilty and sentenced to death but had it commuted to penal servitude for life on account of him being sixteen.

 The turbulent times in the area in which these events took place gave rise to many injustices including the execution and imprisonment of innocent people.
 There are notable similarities between the hanging of Patrick Walsh and the subsequent prosecution and execution of Maolra Seoighe for the so called Maamtrasna murders (now widely acknowledged as the hanging of an innocent man).
 Coincidentally an article on the Maamtrasna murders appears just above the report of the execution of Patrick Walsh in The Galway Express of 23 September 1882.
 Both men were fluent Irish speakers but were convicted in English speaking courts after having their cases moved to Green Street Dublin.

-Walsh and Seoighe were hanged by the same executioner William Marwood in Galway gaol.
+Walsh and Seoighe were hanged by the same executioner William Marwood in Galway Gaol.
 Both had appealed to Lord Spencer on their innocence and had been answered that "The Law must take its course".
 Both men made strikingly similar declarations of innocence on the gallows.
 Patrick Walsh proclaimed "I am going before my God and tied up like a criminal who has deserved death.
 I never committed the murders; the witnesses swore falsely against me".
 This and other parallels between the cases can be found by reviewing the Irish Times article of 20 May 2016 entitled "A wrongful hanging in Connemara, 1882".
 When initially questioned by magistrate Gillman Browne, in the presence of Head Constable Brooke and Constable Butler, Martin Lydon stated "I cannot identify any of the party that fired the shots" It was only when subsequently visited by the magistrate J.C.
 Hall that Patrick Walsh’s name became implicated.